Times Without Number: Similarity with "Worlds of the Imperium" and "Lord Darcy"

 "Times Without Number" was originally published in the same year as Keith Laumer's Worlds of the Imperium.
-While otherwise very different, the alternate timelines depicted in both books have an Italian inventor near the end end of the 19th Century make a crucial discovery (time-travel in the one case, travel to alternate timelines in the other) which is taken up by the world's Great Powers and fundamentally shapes later history.
+While otherwise very different, the alternate timelines depicted in both books have an Italian inventor near the end of the 19th century make a crucial discovery (time-travel in the one case, travel to alternate timelines in the other) which is taken up by the world's Great Powers and fundamentally shapes later history.

-Though having a completely different historical origin, the 20th Century of "Times Without Number" has many similarities with that of Randall Garrett's Lord Darcy series.
+Though having a completely different historical origin, the 20th century of "Times Without Number" has many similarities with that of Randall Garrett's Lord Darcy series.
 In both there is a Catholic Empire based in London and ruling the British Islands, France and the entire Western Hemisphere (with Christianized Native Americans accepted into its aristocracy).
-And in both works the Empire depicted is monarchial and conservative, without any trace of democracy, but still relatively benevolent; locked in a decades-long cold war with an Eastern European rival; technologically backward compared to our world, but still possessing a key field of knowledge (time travel, magic) unknown to our 20th Century.
+And in both works the Empire depicted is monarchial and conservative, without any trace of democracy, but still relatively benevolent; locked in a decades-long cold war with an Eastern European rival; technologically backward compared to our world, but still possessing a key field of knowledge (time travel, magic) unknown to our 20th century.